OutwalkStudios/firefly/packages/firefly/README.md

 ## Building Controllers

-Controllers are classes marked with `@Controller()` that are used to define your routes and handle incoming http requests.
+Controllers are classes marked with the `@Controller()` decorator that are used to define your routes and handle incoming http requests.
 Controllers use file based routing by default, this means the route url will be the path relative to the `src` directory.
 For example creating `src/tasks/tasks.controller.js` will result in a route being created at `/tasks`.
 You can opt-out of file based routing by passing the route to the controller decorator.

-Each route can be defined using an http method decorator, @outwalk/firefly provides a decorator for all http methods.
-If you want to do something more advanced, there is also the `@Http()` decorator that accepts a method and route.
-Each http decorator accepts a route argument that defaults to `/`.
+Each route can be defined using an http method decorator, Firefly provides a decorator for all http methods.
+If you want to do something more advanced, there is also the `@Http()` decorator that accepts a method and route argument.
+All standard http decorators accepts a route argument that defaults to `/`.

 Route methods recieve the platforms request and response objects as arguments.
 Additionally You can return responses directly from the route method.
-The returned value will be serialized and sent as the http response.
+The returned value will be serialized and sent as the response.

 Controllers are only detected by Firefly when naming your files ending with `.controller.js`.
 Ex: `tasks.controller.js`.